World Tag Team Championship (WWE, 1971–2010): Origins

+Mr. Fuji (left) and Professor Tanaka (right) with manager Ernie Roth (center) during their tenure as WWWF World Tag Team Champions in the 1970s.

 When the World Wide Wrestling Federation (WWWF) formed in 1963, their first tag team championship was the WWWF United States Tag Team Championship, which was originally an NWA championship established in 1958 and used by the WWWF's predecessor, Capitol Wrestling Corporation.
 After then-WWWF World Heavyweight Champion Bruno Sammartino and his tag team partner Spiros Arion won the titles in 1967, the WWWF United States Tag Team Championship was abandoned and deactivated due to Sammartino being the world champion.
 Two years later, The Rising Suns (Toru Tanaka and Mitsu Arakawa) arrived in the WWWF with the WWWF International Tag Team Championship, which they claimed to have won in a tournament in Tokyo in June of that year.
-This became the WWWF's tag team title until 1971 when The Rising Suns left the WWWF and took the titles with them.
+This became the WWWF's tag team title until 1971 when it became exclusively defended in the Pittsburgh market (owned by then-champion Geeto Mongol).

 The WWWF then established their own original world tag team championship, the WWWF World Tag Team Championship in 1971.
 Following the title's introduction, Luke Graham and Tarzan Tyler became the inaugural champions on June 3.
 In 1979, the title became known as the "WWF Tag Team Championship" when the promotion was renamed World Wrestling Federation (WWF).
 It was subsequently renamed WWF World Tag Team Championship in 1983, but was often referred to as the WWF Tag Team Championship for short.